 You’re telling me State of Decay will actually look like this?

 It’s not my first rodeo, I know these trailers aren’t representative of the final product.
 I don’t put much weight in them so I look past the visual fluff.
-Unfortunately most of the showcase is just fluff.
+Unfortunately most of the showcase was just fluff.

 With each trailer came a sharp dagger of realization.
 “Wait a minute, that trailer doesn’t even have a release date on it.”
 I thought to myself “How long would that game take to release?
 Two, maybe three years?
 That’s an RPG, that’s definitely going to take more than three years.”
 All these trailers were just eye candy, something to distract from the lack of real content.

 In the end I was let down by the fact that besides Halo there wasn’t that one game to dive deep into.
 When the Xbox One was announced alongside its games there was one game that stood out that I could go follow, see a community grow with it, and could potentially play day one.
 That game was Killer Instinct.
 There was nothing like that during this show.
 Instead Microsoft offered a promise that games were indeed coming.
 Sure you couldn’t trust that the games would look like the trailers, or that they would release any time soon, or even know what they played like but hey you knew the general concept of the game right?
 That’s enough for gamers right?
 Apparently it was.